• Mish M*A*S*H

 “I think ‘M-A-S-H’ is very unusual.
 People ask me all the time, ‘Why can’t you do another ‘M-A-S-H’?
 Well, it takes the right people and the right elements in proper combination, and it just doesn’t happen that often.
 About the most you can say is you start out to make the best stories you can.
 It’s in its ninth year and I think in terms of creative material, this is the best” [5].

 The news wasn’t all good, however.
-According to The Boston Globe, between May of 1982 and May of 1983, ratings for M*A*S*H declined in 98 of the 203 markets it was being shown [8].
-By February of 1984, it was third in Nielsen’s syndicated ratings, behind Wheel of Fortune and Family Feud [9].
+According to The Boston Globe, between May 1982 and May 1983, ratings for M*A*S*H declined in 98 of the 203 markets it was being shown [8].
+By February 1984, it was third in Nielsen’s syndicated ratings, behind Wheel of Fortune and Family Feud [9].
 A year later, it rose to second, with only Wheel of Fortune performing better [10].
-In November of 1985 it was third again, with Jeopardy taken over second place [11].
+In November 1985 it was third again, with Jeopardy in second place [11].

 In 1984, after its initial syndication cycle (the one that began in 1979) ended, M*A*S*H was again offered to stations across the country.
 This time it cost a station in a major market between $800,000 and $900,000 an episode with the right to broadcast each episode six times [12].
 That works out to between $130,000 and $150,000 per broadcast.
 By 1986 it cost $1 million dollars for the same six runs or more than $165,000 per run [13].